Cory Booker says any serious climate plan has to include nuclear power

 “I didn’t come to the United States Senate as a big nuclear guy,” Booker told Grist‘s executive editor Nikhil Swaminathan on Thursday, “but when I started looking at the urgency of climate change, I saw that over 50 percent of our non-carbon-producing power right now comes from nuclear.”

 “Nuclear has to be a part of the blend,” Booker added.
-“And to say it’s not, to say you’re going to get rid of nuclear, really you are handicapping undermining our ability to get to the ambitious goals we must have.”
+“And to say it’s not, to say you’re going to get rid of nuclear, really you are handicapping [and] undermining our ability to get to the ambitious goals we must have.”

 Booker also supports a fee or tax on carbon pollution that would be used in part to fund clean energy and efficiency investments.
 (South Bend Mayor Pete Buttigieg is also in favor of price on carbon, and explained his plan to Climate Desk this week.)
 “I don’t think there’s any pathway to get to where we need to go without putting some kind of price on carbon,” said.
 “A lot of people say, ‘well gas is so cheap right now.’
 Yeah, it’s cheap because [the price] does not include the full cost to humanity.”